keboola/dynamodb-extractor/CONFIG.md

 ### `dateFilter`

+*Note: To be able to use `dateFilter` and incremental loads, make sure your database (or index) contains field by which documents can be filtered.
+E.g. add `creationDate` to every document you create*

+Extractor uses `Scan` operation to selecting documents from DynamoDB.

 You can specify `dateFilter` parameter to filter documents you want export.
 Filter condition is composed from 3 fields: `field`, `format` and `value`.